Optimal Design of Volt/VAR Control Rules of Inverters using Deep Learning: Control Rules for Single-Phase Feeders

 \section{Control Rules for Single-Phase Feeders}

 The IEEE 1547.8 standard provisions four modes of reactive power control~\cite{IEEE1547}: constant power, constant power factor, Watt/VAR, and Volt/VAR.
 We focus on the last one as being the most grid-adaptive.
 This mode enables the inverters to respond to local voltage deviations via a piecewise linear control curve $f(v)$, like the one depicted in Fig.~\ref{fig:curve}.
 The curve consists of a deadband of length $2\delta$ centered around $\bar{v}$; two affine regions; and two regions wherein reactive injections saturate at $\pm \bar{q}$.
-The standard constraints curve parameters as
+The IEEE standard constraints the curve parameters as follows (see Table~8 of~\cite{IEEE1547})

 Per \eqref{eq:1547con2:q}, the saturation value $\bar{q}$ can be equal to the reactive power capability $\hat{q}$ of the inverter, but also smaller than that.

 The rule of Fig.~\ref{fig:curve} is parameterized by $(\bar{v},\delta,\sigma,\bar{q})$, which can be customized per bus $n$ as $(\bar{v}_n,\delta_n,\sigma_n,\bar{q}_n)$.
 The rule can be alternatively parameterized by $(\bar{v}_n,\alpha_n,\delta_n,\bar{q}_n)$, where $\alpha_n$ is the negative slope of the affine segment and is defined as